 Do you need to better understand the use of letters of reprimand in your workplace?
 They are a useful tool when used properly, legally, and to better communicate performance issues to an employee.
 Managers are often reluctant to take disciplinary action at work.
 They fear that it will damage their relationship with the employee and potentially demotivate the person to the point that their performance deteriorates even further.

 But, the reality of the situation is that if you are thinking about disciplinary action, that trust is already damaged in such a way that to rebuild the trust would take enormous effort and deep commitment.
 You no longer trust that the employee will perform some aspect of their job; the employee thinks that you are out to get them which is confirmed when you write them up.

 A letter of reprimand is issued to an employee when the employee's manager, in conjunction with the Human Resources staff, sees an employee making no improvement progress after encouragement over time.
 The letter usually follows counseling and coaching by the manager that is carefully documented to ensure that a paper trail exists per the possibility of a lawsuit.

 The paper trail is important because it provides evidence that the employee was informed and counseled at each step of the way during the improvement process.
 This ensures, first of all, that the employee was aware and informed about what the organization saw as his or her shortcomings.
 This is the recommended first step in a performance improvement process.
 You never want to blindside an employee with a performance issue that is first brought to their attention in a letter of reprimand.

 Final meetings with an employee before a formal reprimand is issued are often attended by HR staff to ensure that the manager is effectively communicating the problems to the employee.
-The HR staff also provides a witness who can testify to the existence of the improvement meetings.
+The HR staff member also provides a witness who can testify to the existence and the content of the improvement meetings.